owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Enabling Encryption
 -------------------

 ownCloud encryption consists of two parts.
 The base encryption system is enabled and disabled on your Admin page.
 First you must enable this, and then select an encryption module to load.
 Currently the only available encryption module is the ownCloud Default Encryption Module.

-First go to the **Server-side encryption** section of your Admin page and check **Enable server-side encryption**.
-You have one last chance to change your mind.
+Then, go to the **Server-side encryption** section of your Admin page and check **Enable server-side encryption**.
+Here, you have one last chance to change your mind.

 .. figure:: images/encryption3.png

-After clicking the **Enable Encryption** button you see the message "No encryption module loaded, please load a encryption module in the app menu", so go to your Apps page to enable the ownCloud Default Encryption Module.
+After clicking the **Enable Encryption** button, you will see the message "*No encryption module loaded, please load a encryption module in the app menu*".
+Now, you need to go to your Apps page to enable the ownCloud Default Encryption Module.

 .. figure:: images/encryption1.png

-Return to your Admin page to see the ownCloud Default Encryption Module added to the module selector, and automatically selected.
+When that’s done, return to your Admin page, where you will see that the ownCloud Default Encryption Module has been added to the module selector, and automatically selected.
 Now you must log out and then log back in to initialize your encryption keys.

 .. figure:: images/encryption14.png

-When you log back in, there is a checkbox for enabling encryption on your home storage.
+When you log back in, there will be a checkbox for enabling encryption on your home storage.
 This is checked by default.
-Un-check to avoid encrypting your home storage.
+Un-check it to avoid encrypting your home storage.

 .. figure:: images/encryption15.png